-If you are concerned about RaDaR you should talk to your child/ward's kidney doctor.
-If you are still worried you can contact the RaDaR team at the address below.
+If you have any concerns about the conduct of RaDaR you should raise it immediately with your doctor.
+If this does not quickly resolve your concern you should contact the RaDaR team at the address below.

 RaDaR Operational Officer UK Renal Registry 1st floor Brandon House, Building 20A1, Southmead Road, Bristol, BS34 7RR